IIT-Patna to get ₹20 cr super computer next year

 “We will get a 650 Teraflops (650 trillion floating point operations per second, a measure of computer performance, useful in the field of scientific computation for supercomputers) machine, by August next year.
 It will cost ₹20 crore (approx),” he said.

-“The high-performance computing system will help in scientific research and applications in several fields, including security, artificial intelligence, telemedicine, weather forecasting, computational fluid dynamics,” added Prof Tripathy.
+“The high-performance computing system will help in scientific research and applications in several fields, including security, artificial intelligence, telemedicine, weather forecasting, computational fluid dynamics,” Prof Tripathy said.

-Presently, the Centre for Development of Advanced Computing (C-DAC), Patna, has a 2-Petaflops AI scalable supercomputing facility, named Param Buddha, specially designed for artificial intelligence related applications.
+Presently, the C-DAC, Patna, has a 2-Petaflops AI scalable supercomputing facility, named Param Buddha, specially designed for artificial intelligence related applications.

 “Currently, our research team is using the HPC system in agriculture, healthcare, cyber security, internet of things, and quantum computing areas,” said Aditya Sinha, director, C-DAC, Patna.